Welsh (Cymraeg) - Medieval languages and literatures

 King Arthur

 The earliest mentions of the legendary king come from Welsh sources.
 He is mentioned, for example, in Historia Brittonum by the monk Nennius, in Culhwch and Olwen from the Mabinogion tales, which is believed to be the first Arthurian tale, or in a dramatic poem Pa ŵr yw y Porthor?
 (What man is the Gatekeeper?).
-The Middle Welsh texts are roughly contemporary with the work of Geoffrey of Monmouth, who gave us our first heroic biography of King Arthur in his 12th-century Historia Regum Britanniae (History of the Kings of Britain).
+The Middle Cymraeg texts are roughly contemporary with the work of Geoffrey of Monmouth, who gave us our first heroic biography of King Arthur in his 12th-century Historia Regum Britanniae (History of the Kings of Britain).

 External resources